Antihistamine

-Antihistamines are drugs which treat allergic rhinitis, common cold, influenza, and other allergies.
+Antihistamines are drugs that treat hay fever and other allergies.
 Typically, people take antihistamines as an inexpensive, generic (not patented) drug that can be bought without a prescription and provides relief from nasal congestion, sneezing, or hives caused by pollen, dust mites, or animal allergy with few side effects.
 Antihistamines are usually for short-term treatment.
 Chronic allergies increase the risk of health problems which antihistamines might not treat, including asthma, sinusitis, and lower respiratory tract infection.
 Consultation of a medical professional is recommended for those who intend to take antihistamines for longer-term use.

-Although people typically use the word "antihistamine" to describe drugs for treating allergies, doctors and scientists use the term to describe a class of drug that opposes the activity of histamine receptors in the body.
+Although the general public typically uses the word "antihistamine" to describe drugs for treating allergies, physicians and scientists use the term to describe a class of drug that opposes the activity of histamine receptors in the body.
 In this sense of the word, antihistamines are subclassified according to the histamine receptor that they act upon.
 The two largest classes of antihistamines are H1-antihistamines and H2-antihistamines.

 H1-antihistamines work by binding to histamine H1 receptors in mast cells, smooth muscle, and endothelium in the body as well as in the tuberomammillary nucleus in the brain.
 Antihistamines that target the histamine H1-receptor are used to treat allergic reactions in the nose (e.g., itching, runny nose, and sneezing).
 In addition, they may be used to treat insomnia, motion sickness, or vertigo caused by problems with the inner ear.
 H2-antihistamines bind to histamine H2 receptors in the upper gastrointestinal tract, primarily in the stomach.
 Antihistamines that target the histamine H2-receptor are used to treat gastric acid conditions (e.g., peptic ulcers and acid reflux).
 Other antihistamines also target H3 receptors and H4 receptors.

 Histamine receptors exhibit constitutive activity, so antihistamines can function as either a neutral receptor antagonist or an inverse agonist at histamine receptors.
-Only a few currently marketed H1-antihistamines are known to function as inverse agonists.
+Only a few currently marketed H1-antihistamines are known to function as antagonists.

 Medical uses

-Histamine makes blood vessels more permeable (vascular permeability), causing fluid to escape from capillaries into tissues, which leads to the classic symptoms of an allergic reaction — a runny nose and watery eyes.
+Histamine makes blood vessels more permeable (vascular permeability), causing fluid to escape from capillaries into tissues, which leads to the classic symptoms of an allergic reaction—a runny nose and watery eyes.
 Histamine also promotes angiogenesis.

 Antihistamines suppress the histamine-induced wheal response (swelling) and flare response (vasodilation) by blocking the binding of histamine to its receptors or reducing histamine receptor activity on nerves, vascular smooth muscle, glandular cells, endothelium, and mast cells.
 Antihistamines can also help correct Eustachian Tube dysfunction, thereby helping correct problems such as muffled hearing, fullness in the ear and even tinnitus.

 Itching, sneezing, and inflammatory responses are suppressed by antihistamines that act on H1-receptors.
 In 2014, antihistamines such as desloratadine were found to be effective to complement standardized treatment of acne due to their anti-inflammatory properties and their ability to suppress sebum production.